Policy for the Protection of Vulnerable People

 -

-To work with anyone who has suffered abuse, developing with him or her an appropriate ministry of informed pastoral care.
+To work with anyone who has suffered abuse, developing with the individual an appropriate ministry of informed pastoral care.

 -